-Update: Good news – OSP International LLC has doubled its scholarship amount for the year 2016!
+Update: Good news – OSP International LLC has doubled its scholarship amount!
 This means you can get PM PrepCast and Simulator for free, and more!
 More information below.

 Last week Karen Kinsman shared her PMP prep advice.
 This was especially important given the non-traditional PM environment that Karen operates in.
 In her post Karen touched upon how she got her entire study investment through PMI scholarship from Project Management Institute – Educational Foundation.

 PMI-EF is a boon for people that need PMI scholarship for their PMP certification.

 I requested Karen to share some more information, which she gladly did (thank you, Karen!) in the interview below.

 Few resource links given in the last section might be useful to choose a scholarship that is suitable for you.

 Shiv: Hello Karen, thank you once again for taking time out from your busy schedule to talk about PMP scholarship options that are available.
 Not many know about a possibility of scholarship for PMP exam.
 I was pleasantly surprised to see that Cornelius’ OSP Intl too provides PMP education scholarship for people around the world!
 Can you please share how you came across the scholarship possibility during your study.